falcosan/content/blog/en/The entropy of states.md

 By checking this sketch I ask myself a question: is there a better way to capture the variables Z, S, and X and consequently manage them?

-To arrive at a possible answer, I first thought about answering myself through a smaller context, with fewer variables than those present in Dev's situation.
+To arrive to a possible answer, I first thought about answering myself through a smaller context, with fewer variables than those present in Dev's situation.
 As a great user of the Vue.js framework, I stopped to reflect on the store of this framework, Vuex.

 For those who don't know what I'm talking about, Vuex, Vue's store, is a set of globally defined variables, through which these variables can be changed or simply read.